elaye/ofxCurlNoise/README.md

 Compatibility
 ------------
-This addon works with oF v0.9.0 and OpenGL v4.3 or higher.
+This addon uses oF v0.9.0 (still in development) and OpenGL v4.3 or higher.
-It was tested with linux and oF v0.9.0.
+It was tested with linux and oF v0.9.0 (commit bb3572dd48a3d2fa5a8ccb01a0b593d8926ec7b2).

 <!-- TODO
 - Fix ParticleEmitter data.id problem (i.e. if we declare a ParticleEmitter that we don't use -> segfault)